 We consider the protection of our technology to be important to our business.
-In addition to seeking U.S. patent protection for many of our inventions, we are also seeking patent protection in selected other countries in order to protect our proprietary rights to inventions.
+In addition to seeking U.S. patent protection for our inventions, we are also seeking patent protection in other countries in order to broadly protect our proprietary rights.
 We also rely upon trade secrets, know-how, continuing technological innovations and licensing opportunities to develop and maintain our competitive position.

-Our success will depend, in part, on our ability to obtain patents, defend patents, protect trade secrets, and avoid infringing on the rights of others.
-To date, we have filed 26 patent applications in the U.S. pertaining to our technology and products as well as counterpart filings in Europe and key countries in Asia and Latin America.
-We have also received Notice of Allowance for three of the previously filed patent applications, which means that patent issuance for these applications is expected within the next three to six months.
-During 2002, the United States Patent and Trademark Office issued two patents to us related to TOCOSOL Paclitaxel and the TOCOSOL drug delivery technology.
-All other patent applications are currently in process with the United States Patent and Trademark Offices or foreign counterpart agencies, although we have received notice of allowable claims in certain applications.
+Our success will depend, in part, on our ability to obtain and defend patents and protect trade secrets.
+To date, we have filed 27 patent applications in the U.S. pertaining to our TOCOSOL drug delivery platform and other technologies as well as counterpart filings in Europe and key countries in Asia and Latin America.
+To date, the United States Patent and Trademark Office has issued five patents to Sonus related to either TOCOSOL Paclitaxel or its TOCOSOL technology platform.